Take Action Now

 Getting involved in your community

-Throughout 2024, you can get involved in the Fairtrade movement by pledging to Make your Mark in one of three practical ways or by taking part in key climate justice activities across the year.
+Throughout 2024, you can get involved in the Fairtrade movement by asking your MP to sign the Be the Change pledge and commit to supporting farmers like Bismark all around the world, or by taking part in key climate justice activities across the year.

 Explore Climate Resources